max-seeli/scan2wall/README.md

 ```bash
 ./start.sh auto
 ```
-This opens 3 split terminals automatically.
+This opens tmux windows automatically.
 Use `Ctrl+B` then number keys to switch between them.

-**Option 2: Manual (3 separate terminals)**
+**Option 2: Manual (2 separate terminals)**
 ```bash
 ./start.sh
 ```
-This prints commands to run in 3 separate terminal windows.
+This prints commands to run in 2 separate terminal windows:
+- Terminal 1: ComfyUI backend
+- Terminal 2: Upload server

 Once started, scan the QR code or visit the URL on your phone to upload photos!